IlayMorozoff/simple-crud-api/README.md

 Server should answer with status code 404 and corresponding message if record with id === userId doesn't exist

 ### Attention!!!
 The put method can also work as a patch and when the user changes, it is not necessary to pass all the fields of the object, you can only change which ones are necessary.

+Users are stored as objects that have following properties: id — unique identifier generated on server side username — user's name (required) age — user's age (required) hobbies — user's hobbies (required)

+Requests to non-existing endpoints (e.g. some-non/existing/resource) should be handled (server should answer with status code 404 and corresponding human-friendly message)

+Errors on the server side that occur during the processing of a request handled and processed correctly (server answer with status code 500 and corresponding human-friendly message)

+Value of port on which application is running is stored in .env file